Meet Sarah Bury

 She has experienced the impact of flooding in many neighborhoods.

-As a volunteer with Sierra Club’s Chicago Water Team, Sarah researched whether suburban municipalities posted yearly reports about their efforts to mitigate heavy rain as required by their stormwater permits, and she contacted non-compliant municipalities to urge them into compliance.
-She also tested the water in the Chicago River for phosphorus and dissolved oxygen with other team members.
+As a volunteer with Sierra Club’s Chicago Water Team, Sarah researched whether suburban municipalities posted yearly reports as required by their stormwater permits, and she contacted non-compliant municipalities to urge them into compliance.
+She also tested the water in the Chicago River for phosphorus and dissolved oxygen as part of a testing program. manages waste and storm water, not drinking water or pipe infrastructure.

-As Water Issue Specialist of League of Women Voters of Illinois, Sarah tracks legislation in the Illinois General Assembly and informs members about the bills.
+As Water Issue Specialist of League of Women Voters of Illinois, Sarah tracked water-related legislation in the Illinois General Assembly and informed members about the bills.

 As Dale Bryson Water Quality Fellow at the Alliance for the Great Lakes, she drafted letters to governmental agencies about water pollution, compared legal developments around phosphorus across midwestern states, and explored ways to protect the Great Lakes through existing laws and regulations.